Carburetor: Other components

-2-barrel and 4-barrel designs
+Two-barrel and four-barrel designs

-The basic design for a carburetor consists of a single venturi (main metering circuit), though designs with two or four venturi (2-barrel and 4-barrel carburetors respectively) are also quite commonplace.
+The basic design for a carburetor consists of a single venturi (main metering circuit), though designs with two or four venturi (two-barrel and four-barrel carburetors respectively) are also quite commonplace.
 Typically the barrels consist of "primary" barrel(s) used for lower load situations and secondary barrel(s) activating when required to provide additional air/fuel at higher loads.
 The primary and secondary venturi are often sized differently and incorporate different features to suit the situations in which they are used.

-Many 4-barrel carburetors use two primary and two secondary barrels.
-A 4-barrel design of two primary and two secondary barrels was commonly used in V8 engines.
+Many four-barrel carburetors use two primary and two secondary barrels.
+A four-barrel design of two primary and two secondary barrels was commonly used in V8 engines to conserve fuel at low engine speeds while still affording an adequate supply at high.

-The use of multiple carburetors (e.g. a carburetor for each cylinder or pair of cylinders) also results in the intake air being drawn through multiple venturi.
-Some engines have used multiple 2-barrel or 4-barrel carburetors, for example two 4-barrel carburetors have been used on several high-performance American V8 engines.
+The use of multiple carburetors (e.g., a carburetor for each cylinder or pair of cylinders) also results in the intake air being drawn through multiple venturi.
+Some high-performance engines have used multiple two-barrel or four-barrel carburetors, for example six two-barrel carburetors on Ferrari V12s.